Parque del Este: History

-The park is located on part of the land of the ancient hacienda San Jose.
-(10 ° 29'38 "N – 66 ° 50'8" W) The hacienda still exists and is located between the existing park boundaries and the distributor Santa Cecilia, in front of the Caracas Museum of Transport.
+The park is located on part of the land of the ancient hacienda San José.
+(10 ° 29'38 "N – 66 ° 50'8" W) A remnant of the hacienda still exists today, located between the existing park boundaries and the Santa Cecilia distributor, in front of the Caracas Museum of Transport.

-The area was convenient hacienda San Jose land primarily of old Bucares (Erythrina spp.) on which hung strands of Lagas Palo Beard (Tillandsia usneoides); in addition there were old coffee trees (Coffea arabica).
+The area was convenient hacienda San José land primarily planted with old Bucares (Erythrina spp.) on which hung strands of Lagas Palo Beard (Tillandsia usneoides); in addition there were old coffee trees (Coffea arabica).

-The park's inauguration took place under the government of President Romulo Betancourt on January 19, 1961 under the May 1960 Decree No. 443 and was designed by Brazilian landscape architect Roberto Burle Marx and associates Fernando Tabora and John Stoddart.
+The park's inauguration took place under the government of President Rómulo Betancourt on January 19, 1961 under Decree No. 443 from May 1960 and its design was the product of a local office of landscape architecture established by Brazilian landscape artist Roberto Burle Marx in partnership with landscape architects Fernando Tábora and John Godfrey William Stoddart.

-When first opened the park was designed to receive about 6,000 visitors per month.
+When first inaugurated, the park was designed to cater to around 6,000 visitors monthly.

 Official name

-El Parque del Este over its history has had the following official names.
-At the time of its inauguration in 1961 was called Park "Rómulo Gallegos" and in 1983 was renamed Park "Romulo Betancourt" a memorial to that character until 2002, when its name changed to present name Park Generalissimo "Francisco Miranda" in honor of the Venezuelan national hero.
+Over time, the Parque del Este has had different official names: at the time of its inauguration in 1961 was called "Rómulo Gallegos" Park in honor of the renowned Venezuelan author; in 1983 it was renamed "Rómulo Betancourt" Park as a homage to the former president of Venezuela; and in 2002, renamed yet again to the present Generalissimo "Francisco Miranda Park" in honor of the Venezuelan national hero of the Independence.